This article was last updated by on

 So, here is a few seedling requirements after germination.

-• Use a mister to water and keep the topmost layer of soil moist but not soggy.
-Also, ensure to water sparingly during fall and winter.
+• Keep the topmost layer of soil moist but not soggy.
+Also, ensure to reduce the watering frequency during the fall and winter by watering sparingly.

-• Fertilize in a month with balanced liquid fertilizers after diluting them to their half strength.
+• Monthly application of balanced liquid fertilizers after diluting them to their half-strength at the active growth phase.

-• Maintain temperature ranges above 60°F with hot, humid air.
-Ensure consistent temperature at all times.
+• Maintain a consistent temperature ranging above 60°F with hot, humid air.

 • Watch out for pests like spider mites and aphids.
 Apply soapy water or use neem oil to prevent them from coming.